-- Scottish Landfall: this is the area where the cable route transitions between the marine and terrestrial environment in Scotland. - Marine Cable Route: This is the cable route from landfall to the 12 NM limit and beyond, within the seaward limit of the UK marine area.
+- Scottish Landfall: this is the area where the cable route transitions between the marine and terrestrial environment in Scotland. - Marine Cable Route: This is the cable route from landfall to the 12 nautical mile (NM) limit and beyond, within the seaward limit of the UK marine area.
 The cable follows a broad north to south alignment from Scotland toward landfall in England with distance along the cable route indicated as KP (kilometre point) markers with KP 0 defined at the English landfall. - English Landfall: this is the area where the cable route transitions between the marine and terrestrial environment in England.

-NGET and SSEN Transmission intend to undertake a marine cable route survey to include geophysical, geotechnical and benthic vessel-based surveys.
+NGET and SPT intend to undertake a marine cable route survey to include geophysical, geotechnical and benthic vessel-based surveys.
 The objective of the survey campaign is to obtain baseline data that will contribute to determining the physical and ecological conditions, the location and design of the final cable route and inform the environmental assessments necessary to obtain consent for the project.

-Within Scottish inshore and offshore waters, NGET and SSEN Transmission will apply for A licence to disturb or injure marine European protected species (EPS Licence) and a basking shark (Cetorhinus maximus) licence.
-Figure 1-2 (Drawing C01494-EPS-EGL3-LOC-006-B) shows the EGL 3 Application Area within Scottish waters, which is the subject of this Protected Species Assessment.
+Within Scottish inshore and offshore waters, NGET and SPT will apply for a licence to disturb or injure marine European protected species (EPS Licence) and a basking shark (Cetorhinus maximus) licence.

+Figure 1-2 (Drawing C01494-EPS-EGL4-LOC-002-D) shows the Application Area boundary within Scottish waters which is the subject of this Protected Species Assessment.
 Within the Application Area the survey will consist of a 500 m to 1 km wide corridor, centred on a preferred cable route.
+There is the potential for more than one landfall area to be surveyed and therefore the survey corridor may extend wider at the coast.
 Table 2-3 provides the latitude and longitudes of the coordinate points shown.

-Figure 1-3 (Drawing C01494-EPS-EGL3-LOC-007-A) shows designated sites close to the Application Area.
+Figure 1-3 (Drawing C01494-EGL4-EPS-PROT-001-B) shows designated sites close to the Application Area.

 A tender process for a survey contractor is underway.
-There is a potential survey mobilisation date of 01 July 2023, however this assessment assumes that the survey could commence at any time within the year.
+There is a potential survey mobilisation date of 01 July 2023, however this assessment assumes that the surveys could commence at any time within the year.
 To allow for possible delays in survey deployment (e.g., due to poor weather conditions etc.) the licence applications are made for the period of 01 July 2023 to 30 June 2024.

 Copyright: © OpenStreetMap contributors; Copyright 1995-2023 Esri.
 All rights reserved.
 Published in the United States of America.
-The information contained in this work is the exclusive property of Environmental Systems Research Institute, Inc. Document Path: X:\GIS\GIS_PROJECTS\C01494_EAGL3&4\Project\QGS\EPS_EGL3\C01494_EGL3_EPS_LOC_001.qgz Export Date: 04/05/2023
+The information contained in this work is the exclusive property of Environmental Systems Research Institute, Inc. Document Path: \\rgceasa.file.core.windows.net\ceafss01\GIS\GIS_PROJECTS\C01494_EAGL3&4\\Project\QGS\EPS_EGL4\C01494_EGL4_EPS_LOC_002.qgz Export Date: 22/05/2023